 Two 2-year-old children had to be rushed to the emergency room after eating porridge cooked with daffodil leaves.

-According to doctors from the Department of Emergency and Anti-Poisoning - National Children's Hospital (Ha Noi), because the family mistook daffodil leaves for chives, they used daffodil leaves to cook porridge to cure coughs for the children.
+According to doctors from the Emergency and Poison Control Department of the National Children's Hospital (Hanoi), the family mistook daffodil leaves for chives, so they used daffodil leaves to cook porridge to treat coughs for the children.
 After eating, both children had stomachaches and vomited continuously.
 The family discovered the mistake and quickly took the children to the hospital.

 At the Emergency and Poison Control Department, the children were monitored for vital functions and measures were taken to remove toxins from their bodies by washing their stomachs and using activated charcoal to absorb toxins and laxatives.
 Doctors also provided rehydration and electrolytes and performed tests to assess liver, kidney, and heart function to promptly detect complications.
 Fortunately, the health of the two children has now stabilized and they have been discharged from the hospital.